10 Authentic Chinese Dishes from China's 8 Great Cuisines

 • Spicy Salted Duck

-Shandong cuisine is ranked first among China’s eight great cuisines, so it must be tasty!
-Shandong cuisine, also known as Lu cuisine, is a type of Chinese cuisine.
-It is the only self-originated cuisine among the eight Chinese cuisines with a 2,500-year history, resulting in a truly authentic and historical taste.
+Shandong cuisine ranks first amongst China’s eight great cuisines, making it essential to Chinese culinary history.
+Shandong cuisine, also known as Lu cuisine, is the only self-originated cuisine amongst the eight Chinese cuisines, with a 2,500-year history resulting in truly authentic and historical flavours that influenced imperial cooking.

 • Sweet and Sour Carp